YushChou/shadowsocks/README.md

 # shadowsocks
-this is a simple shadowsocks shell
+this is a simple shadowsocks shell for centos7